Explanations Based on Item Response Theory (eXirt): A Model-Specific Method to Explain Tree-Ensemble Model in Trust Perspective: Materials and Methods

-The measure Explainable based on Item Response Theory - \textit{eXirt} is one of the XAI measures performed in the developed benchmark.
-This measure is a new proposal to generate explanations for tree-ensemble models that is based on the generation of attribute relevance ranks by using item response theory.
+The method Explainable Based on \textit{Item Response Theory} - \textit{eXirt} is one of the XAI methods performed in the developed pipeline.
+This method is a new proposal to generate explanations for tree-ensemble models.
+It is able to perform explanations based on feature relevance rank (global) and based on item parameters and the Item Characteristic Curve (local and global), both based on \textit{IRT} properties (discrimination, difficulty and guessing).

-Just like other XAI measures, \textit{eXirt} only uses the training data, test data, the model itself together with its outputs, figure \ref{fig_metodologia_eXirt} (A).
-Initially, the test data and the model to be explained are passed on to the \textit{eXirt}; \ref{fig_metodologia_eXirt} (B) the tool then creates the so-called ``loop of models,'' shown in figure \ref{fig_metodologia_eXirt} (C) and (D), which is a basic iterative process relevant for the creation of the table with the respondents' answers used in the IRT run, figure \ref{fig_metodologia_eXirt} (E) and (F).
+Just like other XAI methods, \textit{eXirt} uses the training data, test data, the model itself together with its outputs, figure \ref{fig_metodologia_eXirt} (A).
+In (B) the test data and a model are passed on to the \textit{eXirt}.
+In (C-D) the method creates the so-called ``Model Perturbation'' (responsible for simulating the response of several respondents using only a single model).
+In (E-F) the creation of the response matrix used in the \textit{IRT} run.

+At the end of the process, about figure \ref{fig_metodologia_eXirt}, in (G-K) a global explanations are generated based on relevance feature rank (calculated from the theta value).
+In (I-J) the local explanations are also created from the item parameters and also the curve characteristic of the item.

-The ``loop of models'' process, figure \ref{fig_metodologia_eXirt} (D) is inspired on how the measures XAI Dalex \cite{dalex_book} and Lofo \cite{lofo_ref} work, for in this process iterative variations are performed on different sets of attributes of the model, and at each iteration the answers of the classifier prediction are collected and, thus, it is possible to have a high number of responding candidates.
-It is noteworthy that each classifier is different from the other, as one presents different inputs and one or more attributes of their inputs.
+The ``Model Perturbation'' process, figure \ref{fig_metodologia_eXirt} (D) is inspired on methods \textit{Dalex} \citep{dalex_book} and Lofo \citep{lofo_ref}, for in this process iterative perturbations are performed on all features of the model (iteratively, one feature at a time), and at each iteration the answers of the model prediction are collected and, thus, it is possible to have a high number of responding candidates (since a high number of respondents is a necessity for the\textit{IRT}).

-Still referring to the ``loop of models'', 12 different ways of varying the attributes of the models have been implemented, figure \ref{fig_metodologia_eXirt} (C).
-An important detail is that variations can be combined, that is, they can occur in more than one attribute of the model in the same iteration.
-However, the standard use of 2 variations and combinations of up to 2 in parallel is indicated, so as to reduce the computational cost for datasets with high amounts of attributes.

-The implemented variations are nothing more than different types of noise and interference that are inserted into the input values of the model, test set, such as: permutation of the indices, application of noise, modification of value to 0, application of normalization to scale different from that in the data, ordering of values and their indices in an ascending manner, ordering of values and their indices in a descending manner, inversion of index positions (from top to bottom), binning processing of values, multiplication of values by -1, replacement of values by the mean, replacement of values by the standard deviation, and standardization of values.

-The layout in figure \ref{fig_metodologia_eXirt} (D) shows several computational models only for ludic reasons, as only one computational model is used, varying its inputs iteratively.